CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### Loopback, MLAG and VXLAN Interfaces Configuration - Active/Active LACP LAG N-VDS Uplink Profile

 In our scenario, all ESXi physical uplink ports are set with active/active LACP LAG uplink profile.
 Thus, switch downlink interfaces for ESXi must be bonded into MLAG ports (LACP bonds).
-This action also automatically adds the MLAG interfaces into the bridge and sets them as trunk ports (VLAN tagging) with all VLANs allowed.</br>
+This action also automatically adds the MLAG interfaces into the bridge and sets them as trunk ports (VLAN tagging) with all VLANs allowed.

-In our case, all logical segmets are part of the same overlay TZ.
-It means that all the virtulaized traffic uses the same TEP IP addresses to build Geneve tunnels.
+In our case, all logical segments are part of the same overlay TZ.
+It means that all the virtualized traffic uses the same TEP IP addresses to build Geneve tunnels.
 Geneve encapsulated packets will be encapsulated again into VXLAN by the VTEPs using the loopback address as the tunnel source IP.

-For non-MLAG upilnks, use interfaces configuration from Pure Virtualized Environment [Switch Ports Configuration - Non-LAG N-VDS Uplink Profile](http://localhost:1313/guides/nsx-t-deployment/Cumulus-nsxt/#switch-ports-configuration---non-lag-n-vds-uplink-profile).
+For non-MLAG uplinks, use interfaces configuration from Pure Virtualized Environment [Switch Ports Configuration - Non-LAG N-VDS Uplink Profile](#switch-ports-configuration---non-lag-n-vds-uplink-profile).

 Configure MLAG Ports, Loopbacks and VXLAN interfaces: